pingiun/dns-redirect/README.md

 # Redirector
-Rust service for redirecting based on a _redirect.
-TXT record.
+Rust service for redirecting based on a _redirect TXT record.

 ## Who is this for?
 If you just bought a domain but have not set up a webserver yet, you can use